Life with a Cortical Visual Impairment (CVI)

 “One of the hardest things for a parent is not having that eye contact with their child,” said Annie Hughes, a teacher of blind and low vision for Visually Impaired Preschool Services in Indianapolis.
 “When you’re up in the middle of the night feeding them or changing a diaper then they look at you and you look and them and between those glances all that love, and you’re not getting it, that’s hard.”

-Lola, who is now 6 years old, continued to show developmental delays.
+Lola, who is now 12 years old, continued to show developmental delays.
 At 4 months old, she started having seizures.
-As a 7-month-old, she was diagnosed with a cortical visual impairment, where the eye takes in images but the brain doesn’t process them.
+As a 7-month-old, she was diagnosed with cortical visual impairment, where the eye takes in images but the brain doesn’t process them.

 “The internet kind of became my community,” Howell said.
 “I didn’t have a special needs support group by any means.
 Not having that interaction was challenging.”

-When Lola was 1 year old, Howell and her husband decided to move back to Indianapolis.
-While Lola was getting the physical and occupational therapy she needed, Howell knew the vision impairments were impeding everything else.
+When Lola was 12 months old, Howell and her husband decided to move back to Indianapolis.
+While Lola was getting the physical and occupational therapy she needed, Howell knew the visual impairments were impeding everything else.
 Surely, she figured, she would be able to find support and resources in a place like Indianapolis.